Dendro-X0/OpenDeploy-CLI/packages/cli/docs/commands.md

 - Env sync is optional; when enabled, the wizard chooses a sensible `.env` file per target.
 - Config generation: ensures minimal `vercel.json` (Vercel).
 - Preflight: optionally runs a local build (skipped in `--ci`).
 - Vercel: performs the deploy (preview/prod) and prints `url`/`logsUrl`.
-When `--alias` is provided, the wizard attempts to alias the deployment to the given domain.
-  - Experimental: When `OPD_NETLIFY_DIRECT=1` is set and both `--project` (site id/name) and a known `publishDir` exist, the wizard attempts a direct deploy via the Go sidecar (no Netlify CLI required).
-Requires `NETLIFY_AUTH_TOKEN`.
-Falls back to the CLI path on error.
+  - Promotion: after a preview deploy, you can promote directly to production.
+    - Interactive: the wizard can prompt to set a production alias.
+    - Non-interactive: pass `--promote --alias <domain>` to promote without prompts.
 - After Vercel deploy (only), the wizard prints a copyable non‑interactive command and offers to copy the logs URL.
 - With `--json`, prints a final summary.
 - With `--dry-run`, prints `{ ok: true, mode: 'dry-run', cmd, final: true }` and exits before syncing/deploying.